 I made the honeycomb twice, as I wanted both thicker and thinner pieces (read: my first batch was too thin so I made another, but ended up using both).
 Next time I’d just make one thicker batch.
 The recipe below is for one batch.

-If you love rich, chocolatey desserts, this cake will not disappoint!
+If you love rich, chocolatey desserts, this Dark Chocolate Honeycomb Cake will not disappoint!
 The perfect comfort food to get you through those chilly fall and winter days.
 Or, you know, Mondays.

 For the Chocolate Cake: